Heroes of Gaia: Guilds

 Heroes of Gaia encourages cooperative gameplay in the form of Guilds.
 Each guild starts out at level one, and rises in level as guild members increase in Fame.
 Guilds work to take and hold Capital cities and defend them from other guilds.
 Guild wars are prominent and pride in representing and defending guild mates and guild controlled buildings creates a strong sense of community.

 Babel Tower

 The Babel Tower is a world building that all players can enter once a day.
 It was introduced with the expansion Tower of Babel Heroes from roughly level 30 and upward must battle through all 40 levels of the building in order to beat the tower.
 Each battle fought awards the Hero experience and every 10th level will reward the player a powerful piece of equipment.
 Each level gets progressively harder with each new level introducing greater numbers and more powerful foes.
 After each level is beaten a player has the choice to continue to the next level or leave the tower.
-If a player is defeated any experience or items gained up to that point is lost.
+If a player is defeated any experience or items gained up to that point are lost.